Nearly 90% of those convicted of wider child abuse offences and on the sex offenders register are white men.

 It also said that in some cases organisations were more likely to record the ethnicity of a suspect if they were a particular ethnicity or nationality – for example if they were Asian.

 The data it had collected was based on the reports of victims.
-It found that 36% of perpetrators were white, 27% Asian, 16% black and 16% not disclosed.
+It found that 36% of perpetrators of child sexual exploitation in gangs or groups were white, 27% Asian, 16% black and 16% not disclosed.

 Little information is available on the ethnicity of those convicted of sexual offences against children more widely